joonyoung-cv/joonyoung-cv.github.io/index.md

-I am a Senior Research Scientist at [Adobe Research](https://research.adobe.com/).
+I am a Senior Research Scientist at [Adobe Research](https://research.adobe.com/), San Jose, CA.

 I received my M.S and Ph.D. degrees in Electrical Engineering from KAIST, Korea in 2009 and 2015 respectively.
 During my graduate study, I worked at the Robotics and Computer Vision Lab with Prof. In So Kweon as my advisor.
 I was an intern at Adobe (San Jose, CA) in 2015 and 2014, and at Microsoft Reseach Asia (Beijing, China) in 2010.
 I received the B.S degree in Electrical and Electronic Engineering from Yonsei University, Korea in 2008.